Avoiding Costly Mistakes – The Importance of Sampling in H2S Testing

 The lack of correlation causes discrepancies between test methods designed to measure H2S in the liquid phase and test methods designed to measure H2S in the vapor phase.
 The most common test method for vapor phase measurement is ASTM- D5705 which involves the use of a pump and glass tubes that stain when H2S is detected.
 The most common test method for liquid phase measurement is UOP-163 which involves a titration.

 H2S in the field is usually measured with stain tubes and a pump.
+Using proper on-site testing for H2S during this stage helps minimize data variability and improves decision-making at the wellsite.

 • The crude oil H2S is measured at ambient or well temperature which can cause high variability between readings.